affiliate disclosure

 HostGator Dedicated Hosting plans start at $89.98/month for the Value server plan.

-This plan gives you 1 TB HDD, 8 GB RAM, four core/8 threads, unmetered bandwidth, Linux or Windows OS, and an Intel Xeon-D CPU.
+This plan gives you a 1 TB HDD, 8 GB of RAM, four cores/eight threads, unmetered bandwidth, Linux or Windows OS, and an Intel Xeon-D CPU.

 4. Cloud Hosting

-Cloud Hosting is essentially on a virtual machine, but this time, your website is part of an extensive network of computers powering your website dynamically.
+Cloud Hosting runs on virtual machines, but in this model, your website is part of an extensive network of computers that dynamically power it.

-It is a cloud technology that uses multiple servers to balance the load, increase server performance, and provide top-notch hosting services.
+It is a cloud technology that uses multiple servers to balance load, improve performance, and deliver top-notch hosting services.

 So, if your website’s server fails, another server automatically comes in to keep it running.